 Food & Drinks

-No party is complete without a birthday cake!
-Check out the simple doggy cake recipe below.
+No party is complete without birthday cake!
+Check out the simple doggy birthday cupcake recipe below.
 If you’re having a summertime bash, think about handing out some “pupsicles.”
 Just mix two regular containers of nonfat, plain yogurt with some banana and peanut butter in a blender and then freeze the mixture in ice cube trays.
 Use dog treats in place of the wooden handles.
 No desire to cook or bake?
 No problem—your local pet supply store will likely have some special birthday-themed toys and treats you can get for the whole pack.